HackerUSA-CE/aisd-wde-08-bootstrap-grid/README.md

 ## Description 📄

-In this lab, you will apply their knowledge of the Bootstrap grid system to create a responsive product showcase section for a fictional travel website.
+In this lab, you will apply your knowledge of the Bootstrap grid system to create a responsive product showcase section for a fictional travel website.
 The goal is to practice using Bootstrap's grid classes, breakpoints, and responsive design features to create a layout that adapts seamlessly to different screen sizes.

 ## Expected Project Structure 🏗️